SwapnikKatkoori/node-summarizer/README.md

 This type of summary works best for text that is not too complicated.
 The advantage of this approach is that it more efficient

 than the textrank implementation.
-It was heavily inspired by this post https://stackabuse.com/text-summarization-with-nltk-in-python/
+It was heavily inspired by this [post](https://stackabuse.com/text-summarization-with-nltk-in-python/).

 - Split the given text into sentences.